VII. Mythical and Historical Problems of Christianity

 At some point, everyone realizes Santa Claus and the Easter Bunny are fairy tales – fictions created for the amusement and joy of children.
 The problem is, most adults never grow up, continuing to take mythology at face value instead of seeing it for what it is – metaphoric representations, stories reflecting truth without being factually correct, like the creation story in the Biblical book of Genesis.
 Jesus told many parables about the Kingdom of God, which were symbolic, metaphoric stories told for the purpose of illustrating and reflecting truth.
 Why is it so far-fetched to say the Christ story is itself a parable?
 It is amazing how Christians will easily dismiss the notion that Hercules and Dionysus were men who actually existed “in the flesh,” but will believe Jesus Christ did, even though there is no more evidence of his factual human existence than that of Hercules and Dionysus.

 Hercules was believed in ancient Greece to at one time be an actual living person, just as Jesus is believed to have been an actual living person in today’s culture.
 Hercules, like Jesus, was said to have been conceived by God, performed miraculous deeds for the benefit of humankind, died, and was saved from death.
 In Hercules’ case, he was saved from death by Zeus, and ascended to Olympus as a God.
 The Greek God of wine, Dionysus, is said to have been born of a virgin on December 25th, as the son of the god Zeus, and the mortal woman Semele.
 He performed miracles such as changing water into wine, and was said to be the “only begotten son,” who died and was resurrected after three days before ascending into heaven.
 Buddha is also said to have been born of a virgin.
 Contrary to Christian belief, the notion of “immaculate conception” is nothing new since these “immaculate conceptions” happened time and again within ancient mythology.
-The parallels between Hercules, Dionysus, and Jesus are beyond striking, and are too numerous and to be purely coincidental.
+The parallels between Hercules, Dionysus, and Jesus are beyond striking, and are too numerous to be purely coincidental.
 Christianity is a blend of many different influences, from Jewish tradition, some of Buddhism, as well as Paganism, with the “savior” legends of other cultures incorporated into the Christ myth.

-While Christians today will argue Christianity must be the “true faith” based on the “true God” because it has endured for over two-thousand years, it is important to remember the fact almost nobody believes in Zeus, Horus, Dionysus, nor any other ancient god anymore – gods who, like the god of the Judeo-Christian tradition and Jesus Christ, were also worshiped for thousands of years.
+While many Christians today will argue Christianity must be the “true faith” based on the “true God” because it has endured for over two-thousand years, it is important to remember the fact almost nobody believes in Zeus, Horus, Dionysus, nor any other ancient god anymore – gods who, like the god of the Judeo-Christian tradition and Jesus Christ, were also worshiped for thousands of years.
 Their gods died when their cultures died, as Christianity will also die when this culture has run its course.
 And while a different “Christ myth” will almost certainly arise from the ashes within the birth of a new culture, it will be the same essential story, with different names and faces, as the truthful story of life, death, and resurrection or “rebirth” – the meeting of the timeless within the illusory world of time is a universal story which shall endure.
 Truth never dies, but the vessels for that truth, whether it is our egos, our cultures, our versions of god and our myths about truth will always perish, as they are temporary and illusory.
 Fighting over the particular rendition of this myth is like fighting over the “right” cup which carries the water of truth.
 The water is everything.
 The cup is merely a vessel.
 No one rendition of the Christ myth, whether it is Dionysus, Horus, Buddha, Hercules, or Jesus Christ, is the sole beholder of truth, as all reflect the same essential truth to their respective cultures.

 Even if Jesus of Nazareth (a town which did not even exist at the time of Jesus’ said existence), was an actual living person once upon a time, he was certainly mythologized by the Gospel writers, since the legends and stories so closely parallel those of other myths, like that of Hercules and Dionysus.
 The Christ story is the same tale, with different names and faces, just as we today retell the story of “Romeo and Juliet” and “Hamlet.”
 The “faces,” the archetypes do not “belong” to any given person, culture, or identity.
 They are universal and a reflection for All, whose stories are retold throughout the ages.
 We accept these fictional characters of Shakespeare never actually existed, but their humanity and reality is undeniable in how their stories speak to the truth of our human nature.
 Does anybody really care that Romeo and Juliet never existed?
 Does the fact they did not exist take away from the power and truth of their tragic story?
 Of course not.
 It would be far better for our global civilization’s welfare if we read the Bible and other religious texts as we do Shakespeare and poetry instead of reading them as if they are literal accounts as described in a history book.